tectiv3/agent/README.md

 A PHP desktop/mobile user agent parser with support for Laravel, based on [Mobile Detect](https://github.com/serbanghita/Mobile-Detect) with desktop support and additional functionality.

+> This is a modified version to support PHP 8.0 up and MobileDetect 4.x.

 <p align="center">
 <img src="https://jenssegers.com/static/media/agent.png" height="275">
 </p>